 You can lubricate an antique blow torch with any common vegetable oil, sewing machine, or linseed oil.
 Alternatively, you can even use dry silicone or WD-40 lubes if you want.

-And if you want to know about more metal antiques like shovels, padlocks, car jacks, and axes, check out our detailed guides now!
+If you want to learn about more metal antique tools, such as antique shovels, antique padlocks, antique car jacks, and antique axes, my other detailed guides will help you!